-Restaurants across the country have instituted additional health and safety protocols in order to ensure the comfort of their diners.
+Restaurants across the country have instituted additional health and safety solutions in order to ensure the comfort of their diners.
+The CDC outlines day-to-day cleaning activities that can protect your diners and employees, along with six effective ways to effectively use disinfectant on premise.
+What does it actually mean to clean, sanitize, or disinfect?
 Cleaning, sanitizing and disinfecting are often used interchangeably, however there are differences - and they’re important.

 Take an even deeper look at this topic with Gordon Food Service on YouTube!

 Restaurants with a Trust20 certification receive expert guidance, operational resources, and a cohort marketing campaign that reaches 17 million diners - sign up for a FREE Assessment Call to see how we can best support you.
 More than 50 restaurants have completed their Trust20 certifications and the number is growing by the day.

 Trust20 is the new standard of restaurant safety and diner comfort, based on 20 tactics by health and safety experts.
 Supported by Gordon Food Service and General Mills, Trust20 provides an independently verified certification of restaurant practices, training, and other resources to help restaurants create safe, healthy, and welcome spaces for diners.